ikmolbo/MCP-email-server/README.md

 ### Time Zone Support

 - **Display and Query Emails**: Display and query emails in the user's local time zone
+- **Time Zone Verification**: Check the configured time zone and see current time adjustments

 ## Installation